Calculation Point Logo

 So before your next adventure, plug in your stats, check your window, and step onto the trail with confidence.

-The Hiking Time Calculator estimates how long your trail adventure will take using Naismith’s Rule — a trusted method that accounts for both distance and elevation gain.
-Whether you're planning a short forest loop or a mountain trek, this tool helps you hike smarter and safer.
+The Hiking Time Calculator estimates trail duration using Naismith's Rule — a trusted method accounting for distance and elevation gain.
+Plan your adventures smarter and safer with accurate time predictions.

 What Is Naismith's Rule?